-The circle of each text box you add fills with the same color shown in the first box, and a number indicates its order in the thread (you can reorder text boxes at any time).
+The circle of each text box you add fills with the same colour shown in the first box, and a number indicates its order in the thread (you can reorder text boxes at any time).

-To add content to the thread, type in the first text box of an empty thread, or add to existing text in the thread.
+To add content to the thread, type in the first text box of an empty thread or add to existing text in the thread.

-If the last text box in the thread has a clipping indicator at the bottom, which indicates that there is more text than will fit in the text box, do one of the following:
+If the last text box in the thread has a clipping indicator at the bottom, which indicates that there is more text than can fit in the text box, do one of the following:

 Drag the clipping indicator or any resize handle until all the text is visible.

 Drag the resize handles of other text boxes in the thread until your text fits into the existing text boxes.